 This site is an archive of contemporary artist projects designed and produced for Cultural Politics (2005-2011).

-Starting with Volume 8 (2012) artist projects are hosted by Duke University Press and are available both in color html and in PDF format without a subscription, through open access.
+Starting with Volume 8 (2012) artist projects have been made freely accessible by Duke University Press.
+They are available both in color html and in PDF formats without a subscription, through open access.

 Cultural Politics (ISSN: 1743-2197) is an international, refereed journal that explores the global character and effects of contemporary culture and politics.
 It analyzes how cultural identities, agencies and actors, political issues and conflicts, and global media are linked, characterized, examined and resolved.
 In doing so, the journal explores precisely what is cultural about politics and what is political about culture.
 It investigates the marginalized and outer regions of this complex and interdisciplinary subject area.